The GM Cup

 and the Yokohama Country and Athletic Club.

 The match is played in memoriam of Gareth MacFadyen (1976-2000), a young New Zealander who was a successful, young stockbroker and a leading player for both rugby teams in Japan during the period 1996-2000.

-The Cup matches have seen some tightly-fought battles over the years, but none closer than the Crusaders' thrilling comeback to win the 2007 GM Cup by one point, after having trailed YCAC by 18 points with less than 15 minutes to play.
+The Cup matches have had close battles over the years.
+The Crusaders' comeback against the YCAC is one of them.
+The Crusaders overturned an 18-point lead with fifteen minutes left in the game.
+They won by one point.

 Gareth MacFadyen

 Gareth MacFadyen's death in 2000 was widely reported through the Japanese, New Zealander and rugby news media for its untimely and unfortunate circumstances.

 He died from extensive burns suffered as a result of being set alight while in costume as a prank during a Christmas work party by a colleague.
 His colleague was subsequently jailed for two years on the charge of manslaughter in New Zealand in 2001.

 Gareth MacFadyen was known for playing for both the Tokyo Crusaders and the Yokohama Country and Athletic Club rugby teams, which are considered traditional rivals in the greater Tokyo region.

 The Tokyo Crusaders rugby club retired their number 8 jumper (Gareth's preferred playing number) as a mark of respect in 2001.